Are you looking for a high-intensity core strength and condition

 Joining any exercise program is a commitment, so you want to know if it’s right for you.
 Styles differ from place to place.
 So if you really want to see if you like a high-intensity fitness program, sample as many of the free sessions as you can at different locations.

-Raul Raudales, MD, a former primary care sports and exercise fellow at Cleveland Clinic, contributed to this article.
+Raul Raudales, MD, a former primary care sports and exercise fellow, contributed to this article.